AlecAivazis/survey/README.md

 By default, the select prompt is limited to showing 7 options at a time and will paginate lists of options longer than that.
-To increase, you can either change the global `survey.PageCount`, or set the `PageSize` field on the prompt:
+To increase, you can either change the global `survey.PageSize`, or set the `PageSize` field on the prompt:

 ```golang
 prompt := &survey.Select{..., PageSize: 10}